-- 1. The Rugby Commissioners, in consultation with the ASAA Executive Director, will confirm the final draw one week after the registration and declaration deadline of May 1, to be posted on the ASAA website.
-Teams that withdraw from Provincials after May 15, once the final draw has been confirmed, will be subject to a penalty equal to the Tournament entry fee, which will be paid to the host school directly.
+- i.
+The Rugby Commissioners, in consultation with the ASAA Executive Director, will confirm the final draw one week after the registration and declaration deadline of May 1, to be posted on the ASAA website.
+Teams that withdraw from provincials after May 15, once the final draw has been confirmed, will be subject to a penalty equal to the tournament entry fee, which will be paid to the host school directly.
 This fee will be in addition to the late withdrawal fee of \$250.
-The Executive will have the sole discretion to impose the penalty based on the rationale provided by the offending school. - 2.
+The Executive will have the sole discretion to impose the penalty based on the rationale provided by the offending school. - ii.
 Provincial Wild Card Allocation:

-The Rugby Commissioners will calculate Provincial Championship history for teams representing their Zones for three years prior to the current school year.
-Teams representing their Zone at Provincials during this time will receive points based on the table below:
+The Rugby Commissioners will calculate provincial championship history for teams representing their zones for three years prior to the current school year.
+Teams representing their zone at provincials during this time will receive points based on the table below a.

-i.
-Place Points
+PLACE POINTS

 Gold 6

 Silver 5

 Bronze 4

 4th 3

 Consolation 3

 6th 2

 7th 1

 8th 0

-ii.
-Only the top placing team from each Zone will be counted and a cumulative three-year total for each Zone will be calculated.
-The first additional berth will be awarded to the Zone with the highest point total.
-Second and third additional berths will be awarded to the Zone with the second and third highest point totals.
-If there is a tie between two or more Zones for the final additional berth, the Zone with the highest standing at the completion of the previous Provincial Championship Tournament will be allocated the additional berth.
+- b.
+Only the top placing team from each zone will be counted and a cumulative three-year total for each zone will be calculated.
+The first additional berth will be awarded to the zone with the highest point total.
+Second and third additional berths will be awarded to the zone with the second and third highest point totals.
+If there is a tie between two or more zones for the final additional berth, the zone with the highest standing at the completion of the previous provincial championship tournament will be allocated the additional berth. - iii.
+The host committee will receive an automatic berth to the provincial championship for one boys and one girls team. - iv.
+Vacancies in provincial berths will be filled by the Rugby Commissioners with the approval of the ASAA Executive Director.
+Every effort will be made to keep teams from the same zone from meeting in the first games. - v.
+Rankings for provincials are determined on placement in previous provincial tournaments.
+Consideration is given to the strength of the school and the zone, as well as the current year's record.
+The Commissioners are aware of the different leagues in the province and keep track of the head to head games and tournament placings are taken into consideration, as well as up to date results on games between different schools within different leagues and zones.
+In order to assist the commissioners in this process, it is requested that teams correspond with the commissioners with updates.

-- 3. The host Committee will receive an automatic berth to the Provincial Championship for one boys and one girls team. - 4.
-Vacancies in Provincial berths will be filled by the Rugby Commissioners with the approval of the ASAA Executive Director.
-Every effort will be made to keep teams from the same Zone from meeting in the first games. - 5.
-Rankings for Provincials are determined on placement in previous Provincial Tournaments.
-Consideration is given to the strength of the school and the Zone, as well as the current year's record.
-The Commissioners are aware of the different leagues in the province and keep track of the head to head games and Tournament placings are taken into consideration, as well as up to date results on games between different schools within different leagues and Zones.
-In order to assist the Commissioners in this process, it is requested that teams correspond with the Commissioners with updates.
+- A. The provincial finals will be played on the Friday and Saturday prior to the start of provincial exams. - B. Length of provincial tournament games will be determined by

-- A. The Provincial finals will be played on the Friday and Saturday prior to the start of Provincial exams. - B. Length of Provincial Tournament games will be determined by Tournament format to keep within the World Rugby maximum number of minutes allowed. - C. A minimum of two approved fields in one location for a combined boys and girls tier Tournament is required. - D. Decisions relating to the postponement or cancellation of any Provincial playoff game will be made by the ASAA Executive in consultation with the ASAA Rugby Commissioners, the Rugby Alberta Minor Officials Association, and the participating teams.
-In the event of postponement, the championship will be held before the last operational school day in June. - E. In Provincial competition, all games will begin with a coin toss.
+- tournament format to keep within the World Rugby maximum number of minutes allowed - C. A minimum of two approved fields in one location for a combined boys and girls tier tournament is required. - D. Decisions relating to the postponement or cancellation of any provincial playoff game will be made by the ASAA Executive in consultation with the ASAA Rugby Commissioners, the Rugby Alberta Minor Officials Association, and the participating teams.
+In the event of postponement, the championship will be held before the last operational school day in June. - E. In provincial competition, all games will begin with a coin toss.
 The referee will toss the coin and the home team (higher seeded team) will make the heads or tails call.
-The winner of the coin toss will have the choice of kick or side
+The winner of the coin toss will have the choice of kick or side.

-F Tie Break Procedures
+F. Tie Break Procedures